 The computer will return to its original state if you restart it.

-The PC Card slots can accommodate two Type II PC Cards (at the same time) or one Type III PC Card.
-These slots are compatible with Card Bus ports.
-Use the lower slot for Type III PC Cards.
+The PC Card slots can accommodate (at the same time) two Type I, two Type II or one Type III PC Card.
+These slots are compatible with Card Bus port.
+Use the lower slot for PC Type III cards.